Celebrating our collective story and song on the land

 Let’s experience renewal together through music, nature, and story, you are welcome here!

-Also on offer will be a Children’s Program for young people not attending Upper Sturt Primary:
+Also on offer will be a Children’s Program:

 Youth (school ages 5-12) and Teen (ages 13-17) programs will run concurrently with Adult sessions during the day with evenings and most meals all together.
 Parents of young children (ages 4/5 and under) will be encouraged to create cooperative support among your cohort to allow a balance between adult sessions and time with your little ones.